Millions of South Vietnamese peasants assisted the Vietcong in its preparations for the Tet Offensive.

 Communist troops based in the Plain of Reeds transited toward Saigon through Long An, Hau Nghia, and Dinh Tuong provinces – three provinces with high numbers of Vietcong sympathizers.
 Villagers in those provinces supplied the guerrillas with food and drink and a place to sleep at night.
 They also told the infiltrators when and where they could expect to encounter Allied foot patrols.
 Additionally, civilian porters carried Vietcong supplies.
 But most importantly, and most damaging to the Allies, the peasantry kept quiet about the guerrillas in their midst, refusing to tell the Allies of Vietcong plans.

 On the southern outskirts of Saigon, small guerrilla cells passed through several Catholic villages, built on the approaches to the city during the Diem years to preclude a Communist assault on the capital – an assault that the Vietcong were now about to carry out.
 Surprisingly, many Catholics aided the Vietcong.
-They, like their more left-leaning Buddhist neighbours, offered the Vietcong food, shelter, and vital intelligence.
-They too remained quiet, not telling authorities of the presence of the guerrillas in their villages.
-The Catholics south of Saigon understood that if they informed the ARVN or police of the Vietcong passing through their neighbourhoods, the guerrillas would return to punish them.
+They, like their more left-leaning Buddhist neighbors, offered the Vietcong food, shelter, and vital intelligence.
+They also remained quiet, not telling authorities of the presence of the guerrillas in their villages.
+The Catholics south of Saigon understood that if they informed the police of the Vietcong passing through their neighborhoods, the guerrillas would return someday to punish them.
 Few doubted that the Vietcong would seek violent retribution.
 If the guerrillas could enter a Catholic village located right next to the capital city, they could certainly come back later.
-A desire for self-preservation, rather than pro-Communism, along with an appreciation for the Vietcong’s well-known vengeance, ensured the silence of the otherwise pro-GVN rural Catholics.
+A desire for self-preservation, rather than pro-Communism, along with an appreciation for the Vietcong’s well-known vengeance, ensured the silence of the otherwise pro-Government Catholics.

 Saigon’s District 7 spread out across the southwest edge of the capital.
 Beyond it to the south and west flowed the Vam Co Dong and Vam Co Tay rivers, two long-established Vietcong transportation routes.
 On the uplands adjacent to the two streams lay a checkerboard of dry, grey-brown rice paddies.
 The guerrillas came into District 7 over those paddies.
 The district’s refugee population hid the guerrillas inside their cardboard, tin, and crate-timber huts.
 Lying in wait in the slums, the Vietcong prepared to strike at Cholon.